 II) Must have NO high school program at town or school they attend.

 III) Any 9th grader who meets all the above requirements MUST apply for a waiver to be eligible to play.
-Waivers for 9th graders are only for MBYLL town programs in their first three years of existence.
+Waivers for 9th graders are only for MBYLL town programs in their first three years of existence as a program.

 All waiver requests must include accurate details regarding date of birth, height, weight and level of experience.
 They must be submitted by February 1st prior to the start of the spring season to the chair of your regional competition committee.